Thend911/Thend911/README.md

-- 👋 Hi, I’m @Thend911
+### Hi, I'm @Thend911 👋

-- 👀 I’m interested in learning sciences, computers and keeping myself up to date with technologies.
-- 🌱 I’m currently learning Computer Science
+- 👨‍💻 Computer Science student exploring the world of software and AI
-- 💞️ I’m looking for learning experiences in a software company to enhance my skills and get to know what is it like to have a real job.
-- 📫 How to reach me: via LinkedIn that I have attached in this profile
+- 🚀 Fast learner with a "figure-it-out" mindset — I pick things up quickly and don't mind getting my hands dirty
+- 🤝 Always open to challenges and new experiences — from debugging spaghetti code to organizing a team meeting
+- 💡 Interested in machine learning, problem solving, and anything that makes me ask "how does this work?"
+- 📫 Reach out via [LinkedIn](https://www.linkedin.com/in/thanh-nguyen-nhat-18308b281) — I'm always up for a conversation or collaboration
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am really quick on the uptake :)
+- ⚡ Fun fact: I’m the kind of person who volunteers before fully reading the instructions (and figures it out as I go)

 <!---
 Thend911/Thend911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.